Purple

 The Peep Progression Pathway offers nationally recognised units to cover three qualification levels for parents and carers as learners.
 At each of these levels, learners can follow a unit covering:

-• any of the four developmental stages - Babies, Toddlers, Pre-schoolers or Early Childhood - of the Learning Together Programme
+- any of the four developmental stages - Babies, Toddlers, Pre-schoolers or Early Childhood - of the Learning Together Programme.

-Join our next free Pathway Information Session for practitioners and managers
+Join a free Pathway Information Session for practitioners and managers

 to find out more about using the Peep Progression Pathway with your local families